Grademark/grademark/README.md

 - Backtest a trading strategy on a single instrument.
 - Apply custom indicators to your data series.
 - Specify lookback period.
+- Built-in intrabar stop loss and risk calculation.

 ## Coming soon

-- Built in stop loss and computation of risk/rmultiples.
+- Trailing stop loss.
 - Conditional buy on price level (intrabar).
 - Parameters
 - Optimization based on permutations of parameters.